 Retail life and annuity products may be surrendered by customers for a variety of reasons.
 Reasons unique to individual customers include a current or unexpected need for cash or a change in life insurance coverage needs.
 Other key factors that may impact the likelihood of customer surrender include the level of the contract surrender charge, the length of time the contract has been in force, distribution channel, market interest rates, equity market conditions and potential tax implications.
-In addition, the propensity for retail life insurance policies to lapse is lower than it is for fixed annuities because of the need for the insured to be re-underwritten upon policy replacement.
-The annualized surrender and partial withdrawal rate on deferred fixed annuities and interest-sensitive life insurance products, based on the beginning of year contractholder funds, was 6.7% and 9.5% in the first six months of 2015 and 2014, respectively.
+In addition, the propensity for retail life insurance policies to lapse is lower than it is for fixed annuities because of the need for the insurance products, based on the beginning of year contractholder funds, was 7.3% and 10.6% in the first nine months of 2015 and 2014, respectively.
 Allstate Financial strives to promptly pay customers who request cash surrenders; however, statutory regulations generally provide up to six months in most states to fulfill surrender requests.